Create a list of articles to read later. You will be able to access your list from any article in Discover.

 They help maintain the health and biodiversity of the chalk downland and meadow areas of the Wildlife Garden, as well as the fringes of the ponds and the orchard.
 The voracious eaters chomp away at the grass and plants after the wildflowers have bloomed and set seed, trampling the fallen seeds into the soil.

-Visitors can see the adult sheep undertaking their important duties from the end of August until the end of October.
+Visitors can see the adult sheep undertaking their important duties from 12 September until the end of October.

 Teaming up with the Wildfowl and Wetland Trust (WWT), the Museum is now asking visitors to help pick names for the newest additions to the flock.